Boeing Co

 Bombs and Missiles

-The Israeli military routinely uses Boeing GBU-39 and GBU-31 Small Diameter Bombs (SDBs) equipped with Joint Direct Attack Munition (JDAM) kits in its assaults on Gaza.
+The Israeli military routinely uses Boeing GBU-39 Small Diameter Bombs (SDBs) and larger GBU-31/32/38 bombs equipped with Boeing's Joint Direct Attack Munition (JDAM) kits in its assaults on Gaza.
 Boeing's JDAM kits convert unguided air-to-ground bombs into so-called guided "smart" bombs.
 Despite this increased precision, their usage resulted in the killing of numerous civilians, prompting human rights organizations to conclude that at least some of these civilians were deliberately targeted.

 GBU-39s were used, for example, to destroy residential buildings and target civilians in 2021, in attacks that Human Rights Watch identified as apparent war crimes.
 These bombs were used to destroy a three-story residential building in the Al-Shati refugee camp, resulting in the deaths of ten civilians, including four children.
 Additionally, GBU-31 bombs equipped with JDAM kits were used to strike al-Wahda Street in Gaza City, resulting in the deaths of 44 civilians.